Medically Reviewed by Dr. Majid Tanveer, DVM

 Can Dogs Eat Rock?

 No. Allowing your dog to eat stones provides no advantage.
-It raises the risk of intestinal infection, inbuilt explode, inner blood loss, toxicity, stomach pain, and genital tears.
+It raises the risk of intestinal infection, inbuilt explosion, inner blood loss, toxicity, stomach pain, and genital tears.

 Does your dog consume rib bones?
 Have you ever observed that your dog eats anything strange?
 Dogs, in general, eat almost all.